LouiseBjerrum/Acute-effects-of-light-on-cognitive-conflict-processing/README.md

 Spectral irradiance in each light condition (**spectral_irradiance_rawdata.csv**) was measured at eye level.
 ## Description and licensing
 ### Dataset
-The primary imputed dataset (**EFT_dataset.csv**) as well as the dataset used for sensitivity "complet-case" analyses (imputed covariates, non-imputed outcomes, i.e., with "NA" inserted for missing observations) are licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+The primary imputed dataset (**EFT_dataset.csv**) as well as the dataset used for sensitivity "complete-case" analyses (imputed covariates, non-imputed outcomes, i.e., with "NA" inserted for missing observations) are licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 The datasets contain the folllowing variables (from left to right):
 - Subject [*integer*]: pseudonymized random four-digit identifier
 - Light [*factor*]: the experimental manipulation, a categorical variable with four levels: DL (white dim light), SWL (short-wavelength light), LWL (long-wavelength light), BWL (bright white light)
 - TST_IIV [*numeric*]: intra-individual variability in total sleep time (in minutes), quantified as the standard deviation in total sleep time across a period of 10 days during data collection